rapidsai/deployment/source/tools/kubernetes/dask-helm-chart.md

 - 1 x Dask scheduler
 - 3 x Dask workers that connect to the scheduler (scalable)

-This helm chart can be configured to run RAPIDS by providing GPUs to the Juptyter server and Dask workers and by using container images with the RAPIDS libraries available.
+This helm chart can be configured to run RAPIDS by providing GPUs to the Jupyter server and Dask workers and by using container images with the RAPIDS libraries available.

 ## Configuring RAPIDS